aiven/aiven-docs/docs/platform/howto/set-authentication-policies.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-The authentication policy for your organization specifies the ways that users in your organization and their personal tokens can access the organization on the Aiven platform.
+The authentication policy for your organization specifies the ways that users in your organization can access the organization on the Aiven Platform.

 ## Authentication types